kaltura/platform-install-packages/doc/tasks.md

 # Admin Console

 - Mask passwds in admin console
+- Mark mandatory field with '*', red, whatever.
+For example - the 'Add publisher' form.
 - Testme fixes
 - format output of testme console in tree-like XML structure
 - allow configuration of package and publisher types from admin console